dotClique/globingular/globingular/README.md

 ### RestServer module
 The RestServer module sets up a webserver that the desktop-client can connect in order to access the RestApi.

-Restserver can be run using 'mvn exec:java -pl restserver'.
+Restserver can be run using the `mvn exec:java -pl restserver` command.

 ## Testing and coverage reports